- A University of Pennsylvania study used AI to analyze over 400,000 Reddit posts to find underreported GLP-1 side effects.

 See Pricing OptionsUnderreported Side Effects: Menstrual Irregularities and Temperature Changes

-The study's most notable findings centered on two categories of symptoms that have received relatively little attention in official drug labeling or published clinical literature:
+The study's most surprising findings highlighted two categories of symptoms that rarely appear in official drug labels or published clinical trials.
+Understanding these symptoms can help patients better monitor their own wellness journeys:

-- Reproductive symptoms: According to the study, nearly 4% of users who reported side effects discussed menstrual irregularities, including irregular cycles, intermenstrual bleeding, and unusually heavy menstrual bleeding.
-The researchers noted that because Reddit's user base tends to skew male, the actual prevalence of these symptoms among women taking GLP-1 medications could potentially be higher than the data suggests.
+- Reproductive symptoms: Nearly 4% of users reporting side effects discussed menstrual irregularities, including irregular cycles and heavy bleeding.
+Because Reddit's user base skews male, the real-world rate among women could be even higher.

-- Temperature-related complaints: Users frequently reported sensations of chills, feeling unusually cold, hot flashes, and fever-like symptoms.
-These complaints appeared across a broad range of posts and were not isolated to any single GLP-1 formulation.
+- Temperature complaints: Patients frequently reported experiencing chills, feeling unusually cold, hot flashes, and fever-like symptoms.
+These symptoms were reported across all types of GLP-1 formulations.

 A Possible Biological Explanation: The Hypothalamus Connection